 If we fail to report DVLA about the written-off vehicle, this can result in a penalty.

-Category A – The vehicle in this category must be scrapped at specific scrapyards licensed to make sure that they dispose of all parts.
+Vehicles in this category must be scrapped at specific scrapyards licensed to ensure they dispose of all parts.

-Category B The vehicles that fall in this category are never allowed back on the road.
-The vehicle salvageable parts can be removed and later used for other vehicles.
+Vehicles in this category are never allowed to go back on the road.
+However, salvageable parts can be removed and later used for other cars.

 Category C

-The vehicles in this category can be repaired, but the repairs cost more than the vehicle’s cost.
+Vehicles in this category can be repaired, but repairs cost more than those of cars.

 Category D

-The vehicle repair cost may be less than the vehicle’s value, but the other cost can affect the limit of its value.
-You can use the vehicle if it’s repaired to a roadworthy condition.
+The vehicle repair cost may be less than the vehicle’s value, but other costs can affect its value limit.
+If the car is repaired to a roadworthy condition, you can use it.

-Category S The vehicles that fall in this category have sustained structural damage.
-The cost to repair the vehicle is more than its pre-accident value.
+Vehicles in this category have sustained structural damage, and the repair cost is higher than their pre-accident value.

-Category N The vehicle that falls in this category has sustained non-structural damage.
-The repairs could be to do with the body panels and lights which need replacing.
+The vehicle in this category has sustained non-structural damage.
+The repairs could involve replacing the body panels and lights.

 What to do if I still have to pay money on my vehicle when it’s written off?

-If a vehicle is declared written off, you need to speak to your finance provider as soon as possible to inform him about the accident and provide him with all the information.
+If a vehicle is declared written off, you must speak to your finance provider as soon as possible to inform him about the accident and provide all the information.
 You will keep paying your finance provider even if your vehicle is written off.

 You will not be Insured to Drive if your Vehicle is Written Off